rickcox/ldBd/README.md

 ![A View of the Raw Board](doc/ldBd.jpg)

 The power resistors are connected to the board mounting holes via short soldered jumpers.
+The whole top and bottom surfaces are mostly big copper pours, so resistor heat is spread across the entire board.

 I haven't generated an official BOM, but the parts list is fairly obvious:
 - R1 is a 4 ohm, 50 watt power resistor